stephanstapel/ZUGFeRD-csharp/README.md

 Open ZUGFeRD/ZUGFeRD.sln solution file.
 Choose Release or Debug mode and hit 'Build'.
 That's it.

-For running the demo, open ZUGFeRD-Test/ZUGFeRD-Test.sln and run the application.
+For running the tests, open ZUGFeRD-Test/ZUGFeRD-Test.sln and run the unit tests.
+The tests show good cases on how to use the library.

 # Creating invoices
 Central class for users is class InvoiceDescriptor.